 In July of 2023 Athabasca divested its Placid Montney asset that included 98 proved plus probable locations (as at December 31,2022).
-Light Oil's undeveloped reserves now reside entirely within the Kaybob Duvernay asset with 37 proved undeveloped locations and 76 probable undeveloped locations for a total of 113 booked locations.
+Light Oil's undeveloped reserves now reside entirely within the Duvernay Energy's asset with 87 proved undeveloped locations and 85 probable undeveloped locations for a total of 172 booked locations.

-Proved reserves in the Kaybob asset are scheduled for development with five years, reflecting the five-year development plan which has been approved with our operating partner under the Kaybob JDA.
+Proved reserves in the Duvernay Energy asset are scheduled for development within five years.
+Proved locations are located on both non-operated lands reflecting the five-year development plan which has been approved with our operating partner under the Kaybob JDA and Duvernay Energy's five-year development plan on 100% working interest lands.

 Probable locations are scheduled for development after proved locations and are scheduled for development within ten years.
 Probable reserves do not require any infrastructure or facility expansions.
-Development in the Kaybob Duvernay has been ongoing since 2011 with management estimates of approximately 500 remaining locations for development.
+Development in the Kaybob Duvernay has been ongoing since 2011 with management estimates of approximately 444 gross (204 net) remaining locations for development.